 Senior Social Worker for a Child Protection Team in an inner London Borough

-Prayer: For every person involved in Human trafficking; the victims, the survivors, the traffickers, the clients, the root of the cause. (for deliverance, protection, salvation, restoration and anything else that the Lord leads you too, as you pray)
+Prayer: If you are a praying person we would love you to join us in praying for every person involved in Human trafficking; the victims, the survivors, the traffickers, the clients, the root of the cause.

 Please also bear our Project in prayer that we continue to be guided by God in all we do.

 Raise awareness: Share the facts and victims’ stories to inform your communities of this issue.

 Keeping a lookout for Human Trafficking in your area and report it.

 To report a suspicion, get help or seek advice or information call:

 Financial support: There are many ways in which you can get involved in financially supporting us.

 2. Host a fundraiser for us!
 From a cake sale to running a marathon, or even hosting an evening event with us.

 3. Sign up to our Easyfundraising link.
 Really easy costs you nothing!
 Click Here and when you shop online the providers donate to us!